sashadt/docs/docs/application_packages.md

 # Writing Your Own App Package

 Please refer to the [Beginner's Guide](beginner.md) on the basics on how to write an Apache Apex application.
-In your AppPackage project, you can add custom operators (refer to [Operator Development Guide](https://www.datatorrent.com/docs/guides/OperatorDeveloperGuide.html)), project dependencies, default and required configuration properties, pre-set configurations and other metadata.
+In your AppPackage project, you can add custom operators (refer to [Operator Development](operator_development.md) ), project dependencies, default and required configuration properties, pre-set configurations and other metadata.

 ## Adding (and removing) project dependencies